-Are you out of sight, out of mind?
-Your library and information services are currently operating away from a physical space within a building, so how do you ensure that you're not slipping out of the minds of your audience?
-This got me thinking about branding, and why it is so important that you are visible.
+Are you still out of sight, out of mind?
+Even if your library and information service is slowly returning to operating from a physical space within a building, you still need to think about your branding.
+From home, from an office or library, how do you ensure that you're not slipping out of the minds of your audience?
+This got me thinking about branding, and why visibility is so important.

 What is branding?